 Cell Phone Plans in The Philippines

 Don’t be fooled by some of the other websites and various marketing gimmicks.
-Your choices of cell phone carriers are SMART and GLOBE–that’s it!
-They have different brands such as TM (Touch Mobile) and ABS-CBN mobile under Globe and TNT (Talk n’ Text) and Sun Cellular under Smart but in the end, it’s just Globe and Smart.
+Your choices of cell phone carriers are SMART and GLOBE, and (now DITO)–that’s it!
+They have different brands such as TM (Touch Mobile) and ABS-CBN mobile under Globe and TNT (Talk n’ Text) and Sun Cellular under Smart but in the end, it’s just Globe and Smart (and now DITO).